-The parathyroid glands manage the calcium levels in the body.
-There are four parathyroid glands, two on top of each lobe of the thyroid gland.
-They are located at the base of the neck.
+The parathyroid glands control the calcium level in the body.
+There are four parathyroid glands, two on top of each lobe of the thyroid gland, which is located at the base of the neck.

 Parathyroid cancer is very hard to diagnose.